 We are a not-for-profit collective, and if you like what we do, please support us on Patreon

 For each episode, our guest will be asked to choose five pieces or items that have influenced their intellectual life and their work.
 These five items can be books, art, music, poetry, photographs, performance, a person, an event, or an experience.
-The choices then become the basis of a free-flowing conversation that discusses our guest’s life, their personal, political and intellectual journeys and histories.
-At the end of the programme, our current guest will nominate the person to be interviewed next in the series making this podcast an exercise in serendipity and an intellectual history of a new generation of writers/ scholars/ artists and activists.
+The choices then become the basis of a free-flowing conversation that discusses our guest’s life, their personal, political, and intellectual journeys and histories.
+At the end of the program, our current guest will nominate the person to be interviewed next in the series making this podcast an exercise in serendipity and intellectual history of a new generation of writers/ scholars/ artists and activists.

 For this episode, Suchitra Vijayan spoke to Nijah Cunningham